AGamesStudios/LunaOS/docs/BUILDING.md

 This project provides a basic template to create your own Linux-based system using [Buildroot](https://buildroot.org/).

 ## Requirements
-- A Linux environment with `git` and standard build tools (gcc, make, etc.)
+- A Linux environment with `git` and standard build tools (gcc, make, etc.).
+On Windows you can install [WSL](https://learn.microsoft.com/windows/wsl/) to obtain a suitable Linux shell.
-- QEMU to run the resulting image (on Debian-based systems: `sudo apt-get install qemu-system-x86`)
+- QEMU to run the resulting image (on Debian-based systems:
+  `sudo apt-get install qemu-system-x86`)

 ## Quick Start